A Brief History of Makandal’s Artist Relief Fund, by Lois Wilcken

 When we reached the house at the summit of the ravine, Marie Lourdes opened the door with a skeleton key, but the act was symbolic, because one could reach inside the wooden house from a number of breaches left by the storms.
 Once inside the wind-swept room, my exterior calm gave way, and so did Marie Lourdes’s.
 “I want you to see something,” she said with urgency, and she opened a back door that revealed the wall of the ravine.
 Tree roots poked through the eroded surface of the wall, which hung ominously over the house, waiting for one more storm to take the house down.

 Marie Lourdes’s story inspired the creation of Makandal’s Artist Relief Fund, which lifted Marie Lourdes out of her precarious circumstances.
-Makandal has continued to raise funds for both disaster relief and poverty relief, which, we might agree, become increasingly intertwined.
+Makandal has continued to raise funds for both disaster relief and its twin, poverty relief.
 Following the 2010 Haiti earthquake and into Carnivals 2011 and 2012, relief included instruction in drumming and dance for children.
 (See featured photo at the page top and photo to the right.)
 Our donors have helped keep several children in school, and they sent professional audio equipment to a deejay.
 Please watch for a new appeal, Konbit for WaWa.
 And thank you in advance for caring!